Biased elementary doctrines and quotient completions: Proof-irrelevant elements

-\begin{example} \normalfont Let $\CC$ be a weakly left exact category and consider the biased elementary doctrine $\Psi_{\CC}$ of weak subobjects of $\CC$.
+\begin{example} \normalfont Let $\CC$ be a category with weak finite limits and consider the biased elementary doctrine $\Psi_{\CC}$ of weak subobjects of $\CC$.
 If $W$ is a weak product of a list of objects $X_1,\dots,X_n\in\CC$ with projections $\mathsf{p}_i:W\to X_i$, for $\lel{1}{i}{n}$, the unfolding of the descent condition (\ref{equation:proof-irrelevant}) of proof-irrelevant elements of $W$ involves several weak pullback diagrams computations.
 However, we can provide a concise description as follows.
-Let $\CC/(X_1,\dots,X_n)$ be the category of cones over $X_1,\dots,X_n$ and let ${\CC/(X_1,\dots,X_n)}_{po}$ be its poset reflection.
+Let $\CC/(X_1,\dots,X_n)$ be the category of cones over $X_1,\dots,X_n$ and let ${\CC/(X_1,\dots,X_n)}\po$ be its poset reflection.
 We consider the functor

 which sends the equivalence class of a cone $r_i:R\to X_i$, for $\lel{1}{i}{n}$ to the weak subobject given by the right dashed arrow of a weak limit of the following solid diagram